 At Number 9 The Nursery we are registered with the following childcare voucher providers, Underneath the providers is the information of account name/numbers that you may need to register.

-Please note if you are using Childcare Vouchers as a payment method that the money can take up to 14 working days to enter our account, all fees must be paid by the 1st of the month.
+Please note: if you are using Childcare Vouchers as a payment method that the money can take up to 14 working days to enter our account, and all fees must be paid by the 1st of the month.

 Edenred – ID Number: P20992654

 Sodexo – ID Number: 841243

 Care–4 – ID Number: 85603261